+The onus is on the employer to show both your suitability for the job and that you have unreasonably refused the job.
 If your Employer believes the alternative job is suitable but you disagree, you may be able to claim for statutory redundancy pay and unfair dismissal at an Employment Tribunal after you have followed your companies internal grievance process.

 If an Employer has alternative work available that is suitable but does not offer this to the redundancy employee the redundancy dismissal of the employee may be an unfair dismissal.

 In Dunne v Colin & Avril Ltd 2017, Ms Dunne had leukaemia and worked 24 hours per week over 3 days as a book-keeper.
 Her employment transferred to a new business (same owner) and initially she was offered 16 hours per week which she declined for financial reasons.
 She was then offered 24 hours per week involving 16 hours per week as book-keeper plus 8 hours of other work that included some work in the company warehouse.
 Ms Dunne declined this, saying it was inconsistent with her skills and experience and would not be cost-effective (as she was paid more as a book-keeper) and was dismissed.
 At the tribunal it became clear, for the first time, that she could not work in the warehouse because of the cold environment.
 The Tribunal found her dismissal for redundancy was fair as the second offer was suitable (substantially office based and the same pay) and her refusal of it was not reasonable.
 The case went to EAT who were not happy with the ET’s approach and the case has been sent back to Tribunal to consider if the second offer was ‘suitable’ and if her refusal of the job was reasonable or not.
 The EAT said that the Tribunal should have asked if the employer had demonstrated that her refusal was unreasonable.